TomasAGarrett/Bot_Bacalhau/README.md

-# Deepthought studios discord bot
+# Deepthought studios discord server bot

 Bot Bacalhau was designed with the intention of fully moderating a discord server and helping me learn a new programming language, python.